Administrative Procedure 256

 USE OF SERVICE DOGS

 Westwind School Division is committed to accommodating students with special needs.
+This Administrative Procedure applies to all Westwind students, parents, employees, volunteers and guests.

 A service/guide dog helps the handler perform specific tasks related to a student’s specific disability.
 Use specially trained service/guide dogs is one strategy used to accommodate students with disabilities.